LED Lighting Supply / Blog / How Lighting Controls are Changing Lighting: a Revolution

 Timer Switches ( Timers )

 Timers operate electric switches and are controlled by a timing mechanism.
 They can be used to turn indoor and outdoor lighting on and off automatically at specific times.
 They are useful for businesses that operate for specific hours each day as no one has to worry about the lights being left on.
-In outdoor settings, timers can be combined with photo sensors to ensure that lights are switched on only at night for a specific period of time.
+In outdoor settings, timers can be combined with photo sensors to ensure that lights are switched on only at night for a specific period.

 Choose the Right Lighting Controls